 Q: How do I know if I have a violation?

 A: Please verify if apps in your catalog comply with the advertising ID policy guidance.
-Developers will be notified of potential non-compliance via an alert notification in the Developer Console, or email warnings sent to the email address that has registered the developer account.
+Developers will be notified of potential non-compliance via an alert notification in the Play Console, or email warnings sent to the email address that has registered the developer account.

 If you have additional questions, please visit this page.